-The Advanced Microscopy Lab [http://ambercentre.ie/facilities/#aml] houses a critical mass of high end charged particle microscopes for imaging, characterization and nano-fabrication.
+The Advanced Microscopy Lab [http://ambercentre.ie/facilities/#aml] houses a critical mass of high-end electron and ion microscopes for imaging, characterization and nano-fabrication.

 The AML contains a suite of instruments that covers the entire resolution range from transmission electron microscopy, electron energy loss and energy-dispersive X-ray spectroscopies, with spatial resolution up to the atomic scale, to scanning electron and ion beam microscopes for surface imaging and analysis.
-Many of these microscopy techniques not only support analysis but also can be used for fabrication purposes in the nanoscale range.
+Many of these microscopy techniques not only support analysis but also can be used for nanofabrication.
 All of these techniques are managed by a dedicated team of highly trained staff with many years of academic and industrial experience, who can advise on the most appropriate method.
-Additional metrology, such as XPS, FTIR, and AFM is available.
+Additional metrology, such as XPS, FTIR, and AFM, FTIR, XPS & XRD is available.

 The equipment suite includes the aberration corrected, atomic resolution, Nion UltraSTEM200 microscope, which was funded by Science Foundation Ireland.
 This is the most powerful microscope in Ireland.

-• OAI UV lithography mask aligner and nanoimprint module for the creation of 1 to 2 micron feature size on various resists and polymers.
+• OAI UV lithography mask aligner and nanoimprint module for the creation of 1-2 micron feature size on various resists and polymers.

 • A Heidelberg laser mask writer, which has 0.6 micron resolution.
 This tool can also be used to direct write a pattern to a substrate.

-• The Temescal and Edwards Auto 500 ebeam and thermal evaporators used for multi-stack thin film depositions of metal and dielectric materials.
+• The Temescal and Edwards Auto 500 ebeam and thermal evaporators are used for thin film depositions of metal and dielectric materials.

 • Magnetic alloy, oxide, and multi-layer stacks are deposited in a multi-chamber sputter tool, which also incorporates a chamber for e-beam evaporation.